MIDS-scaling-up/v2/week02/labs/README.md

 curl https://www.google.com
 ```

 What happens?
 Your connection should timeout.
-This is because private network only systems do not have a connection to the internet.
+This is because "private network only" systems do not have a connection to the internet.
 We will now install an HTTP proxy on the jumpbox that will allow private network systems to reach the internet.
 Exit out of the VM so that you are back on the jumpbox.

 On the jumpbox, install docker (see the first part of the lab).
 Once installed, copy squid.conf to the jumbox.
 Then create the folder /root/proxy and move the squid.conf into it.